libsdl-org/libtiff/doc/functions/TIFFOpen.rst

 :c:func:`TIFFClientOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFClientOpen`, but options, such as re-entrant error and warning handlers may be passed.
 The opts argument may be NULL.
+Note that in the early stages of the execution of the function, the TIFF* argument passed to the re-entrant error handler (specified in opts) may be NULL.

 Options